apache/iotdb/docs/UserGuide/Operators-Functions/String.md

 ### Usage

-Extracts a substring of a string, starting with the first specified character and stopping after the specified number of characters.The index start at 1 .
+Extracts a substring of a string, starting with the first specified character and stopping after the specified number of characters.The index start at 1 .The value range of from and for is an INT32.

 **Name:** SUBSTRING